SharePoint/sp-dev-docs/docs/sp-add-ins/add-custom-client-side-rendering-to-a-sharepoint-hosted-sharepoint-add-in.md

 ---
-title: Add custom client-side rendering to a SharePoint-hosted SharePoint Add-in ms.date: 10/27/2017 ms.prod: sharepoint
+title: Add custom client-side rendering to a SharePoint-hosted SharePoint Add-in
+description: Customize the rendering and validation of controls in add-in pages, create and register the JavaScript, and run and test the add-in. ms.date: 11/02/2017 ms.prod: sharepoint
 ---

 # Add custom client-side rendering to a SharePoint-hosted SharePoint Add-in

-Customize the rendering and validation of controls in SharePoint Add-ins pages.

-> [!NOTE]
-> The name "apps for SharePoint" is changing to "SharePoint Add-ins."
-During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint."
-For details, see [New name for apps for SharePoint](new-name-for-apps-for-sharepoint.md).

 This is the eighth in a series of articles about the basics of developing SharePoint-hosted SharePoint Add-ins.
 You should first be familiar with [SharePoint Add-ins](sharepoint-add-ins.md) and the previous articles in this series: